Western Sword Fern Dieback Research

 The Approach

-Observations of unhealthy sword ferns recorded on iNaturalist were used as GPS coordinates for soil sample collection.
-At each GPS location, soil samples were collected from three nearby ferns.
-Priority was given to sampling ferns displaying symptoms, with healthy-appearing ferns sampled as needed to obtain three samples per GPS point.
-In some locations, fewer than three ferns were sampled due to the absence of additional ferns.
-In other locations, more than three symptomatic ferns were present.
+Observations of unhealthy sword ferns recorded on iNaturalist were visited for soil sample collection.
+At each location, soil samples were collected from three nearby ferns.
+Symptomatic ferns and some healthy ferns were sampled.

 Soil Sampling